 A party's 'oath' is a sworn statement affirming that one or more of the alleged facts are true.
-It is taken only upon the request of the opposite party, and the party requested to take the oath may also ask the other party to do the same.
+It is taken only upon the request of the opposite party and the party requested to take the oath may also ask the other party to do the same.
 The oath, when taken, provides 'legal' evidence and conclusive proof of the facts.
 On the contrary, when the party requested to take the oath refuses to do so or fails to appear, the relevant facts are regarded as established.
 In practice, oaths are rarely used.

 The court can rely only upon evidence provided by the parties and must refrain from personally investigating facts deemed relevant to the case.
-Nonetheless, the judge enjoys several ex officio powers with regard to evidence-gathering activities: he or she is entitled to appoint one or more experts to ground his or her decision on facts or circumstances of general knowledge, and to call as witnesses persons referred to by other witnesses during their testimony.
-The judge may ground his or her findings on certain particular items of evidence and disregard other items, provided that a logical and detailed explanation for this is given in the decision.
+Nonetheless, the judge enjoys several ex officio powers with regard to evidence-gathering activities: they are entitled to appoint one or more experts to ground their decision on facts or circumstances of general knowledge and to call as witnesses persons referred to by other witnesses during their testimony.
+The judge may ground their findings on certain particular items of evidence and disregard other items, provided that a logical and detailed explanation for this is given in the decision.